 Using the iOS Share Sheet, you can create reminders from other apps.

-- From inside another app, tap on the share icon to see the Share Sheet.
+- While inside another app, tap the share icon to see the Share Sheet.

 - Add title, notes, details, etc., if needed.

-Note: To add a reminder from the Notes app, tap on the three dots icon from the top, tap on Send a Copy, and choose Reminders.
+Note: To add a reminder from the Notes app, tap the three dots icon from the top, tap Send a Copy, and choose Reminders.

 Use quick toolbar to add notifications and more to reminder